 Monitoring glaucoma and hospital visits

 If you are diagnosed with glaucoma you may need to visit the hospital frequently to start with.
 This is because your ophthalmologist will want to make sure you are responding to treatment and that your eye pressure is in the right range for you and it is stable.

-On each visit, you will have the pressure measured in the eye, the visual field tested and the back of your eye examined using drops to dilate your pupil.
-The effects of the drop usually wear off in about six hours, although sometimes it will happen overnight.
-It is not safe to drive until the effects have worn off.
+On each visit, you will have the pressure measured in your eye, your visual field tested and the back of your eye examined using drops to dilate your pupil.
+The effects of the dilating drops usually wear off in about six hours, although sometimes it will happen overnight.
+It is not safe to drive until the effects of these drops have worn off.

 The visual field test used in monitoring glaucoma is much more detailed than the screening tests used by your optometrist.
 Some of the tests can take 10 minutes per eye and this can get boring.
 It is important to be prepared for this as accurate testing allows the specialist to make the right decisions about your treatment.

 Changes in your glaucoma

 Most people with glaucoma use drops for many years or for life.
 Using your drops regularly can help to keep your eye pressure under control and minimise the damage to your sight.
 Not using your drops could, in the long term, make your glaucoma unstable and lead to permanent sight loss, as sight loss in glaucoma is not reversible.

 When you have been on drops for a long time they may not be as effective as they were before, or you might develop sensitivity to them.
 The hospital will monitor you at your regular appointments and suggest different eye drops, or other treatment, if needed.